mattiashem/app-delivery/README.md

 # App Delivery (something)
-To build an deliver software apps today you need alot of knowledge and knowledge of the app in the full lifeteime of the apps.
-How that app is build, How that apps is then deployed and how the app behaves when it run.
+To build and deliver widely used software apps today, it is expected that the developer possesses a fundamental understanding of app development which will carry for the lifetime of its deployment.
+The developer will be able to carry out and clearly explain the app’s build, deployment and behaviour.

-During the years we have learn alot how we best build and run apps.
-This include new tools to easy build ore run our apps.
-But also diffrent way to work like GitOPS and Devops.
+During the years we have learnt a lot how we best build and run apps.
+This include new tools to easily build and run our apps.
+But we also explore and implement different way to work, utilising tools and methodology such as GitOPS and Devops.

-This course aims at teaching students with the basic of the App delivery (Something)
+This course take the basics of app development but unlike others, incorporates our ethos of always looking forward to encourage students to look beyond the ‘basic’ tagline.

 ## Learning
-Today we learn by solving problems.
-We se a new problem that we need to soleve.
-We now read guide, Watch videos and test out new tools untill this problems is solved.
+We learn by solving problems.
+We actively seek out obstacles so we can learn, develop, test and grow.

-This education teach the student how to learn in this way to solve problems.
+App Delivery (something) encourages and teaches students how to critically evaluate complications, and to think outside the box in order to overcome them.

-In the field knowledge changes so fast.
-So to make shoure the students are always getting the latest info we shift the classrom.
+App development is an ever changing environment, so why is app development education static?
+App Delivery (something) adapts to this ever changing environment.
+This gives students the confidence to know that their new knowledge base is not out-of-date by the time they are ready to use it.

-The students are to take diffrent courses done by professinals online ore onsite.
-And then we give the school the assimgment to help the students pass this diffrent courses.
+App Delivery (something) is delivered by subject matter experts.
+Those who use the tools every day and are able to give real-time expertise that can be used immediately.
+Delivered remotely and on-site, students’ knowledge will be assessed to ensure high standards throughout.

 ## The Course

 ### The App
-To get the full understaing of what problems we can get when working in a applications chain every student will get there own app.
+We learn through actions.
+To get a full understating of what problems occur when working in an applications chain, every student will get their own app.

-They can build this app by them self if they have the knowledge ore be given one.
+The student builds this app themselves when they are ready, or if preferred, they will be given one pre-built.
+The app is then taken through the different stages of app development during the course.

-The app is then taken throw the diffrent stages during the course.
+By giving the student ownership of their own app, they will be able to see first-hand, the journey of app development.
+We all have our own way of doing things, we understand every person is unique and their app should reflect this.

 ### Docs
 To work with the app documations is a important part.
 It can be documations in code but also how the app work and Runbooks.